gopro/facets-overview-spark/README.md

 ```
 java.io.FileNotFoundException: Unsupported platform: protoc-3.0.0-osx-x86_64.exe
 ```
-I have to get around it using a Docker, i.e. build within a ubuntu docker instance.
+One way to get around this is using Docker, i.e. do maven build within a ubuntu docker instance.

-So if you are using Mac, you will have to do
+If you are using Mac and you are experiencing the same error, you might have to use the following command.

 ```
 ./build.sh build
 ```
-where build command execute the ```mvn clean package ``` inside the docker the result we be in the target directory as normal maven command
+where build command execute the ```mvn clean package ``` inside the docker the result we be in the target directory as normal maven command.

+It will take a bit longer than normal maven build from local machine.
+It will needs to build docker image first, and then download all maven dependencies, before it runs the package command.